 Behavior Market Fit

 Behavior Market Fit means identifying and clearly defining behaviors that your target audience can and will realistically perform to solve a validated market problem.
-In practice, the selected behavior must be exciting (users want to do it), feasible (they are able to do it in context), and rewarding (the experience delivers immediate value).
+In practice, the selected behavior must clear minimum thresholds on Identity Fit, Capability Fit, and Context Fit for your population in realistic contexts.
 It occurs only after establishing Problem Market Fit and before achieving Solution and Product Market Fit.

 Key Insight